Expensive bits and bytes.

 You might notice that a lot of the older images on this website look dark and weird.
 This is because for the first 5 years (other than not knowing what the hell I was doing, but that still holds true today) I was processing images that looked ok on my monitor at home, but nowhere else...
 Bugger.

 Yes, my monitor wasn't calibrated correctly.
 If you are serious about looking at the pics you take, and why wouldn't you be, calibrate your monitor.
-You can have a go with some of the freebie tools on the web, or buy something like a Colorvision Spyder to do it for you.
+You can have a go with some of the freebie tools on the web, or buy one of the USB devices that you put on your screen and they'll build a proper monitor profile for you.

 The ...end?